Updated June 10, 2026

 6. Pulling to one side

-If the car pulls left or right when braking, a caliper may be sticking or pads may be wearing unevenly.
+If the car pulls left or right when you brake, one side of the system isn’t doing its share.
+A caliper may be sticking, a brake hose may have collapsed internally, or pads may be wearing unevenly.

 7. Visible thin pads